Skip to Content

-- Salmon: Cut four skinless salmon fillets into 2-inch pieces to make crispy salmon bites.
-I use frozen salmon from Costco.
-Defrost the fillets in the fridge overnight for easy preparation the next day.
+• Salmon: Cut four salmon fillets into 2-inch pieces to make the crispy salmon bites.
+I use frozen the salmon from Costco and defrost them in the fridge overnight for easy prep.
 If you are using salmon with the skin on, that’s fine!
-Cook the salmon skin side down and leave it untouched for 2-4 minutes before flipping.
+Cook the salmon skin side down and leave it untouched for 3-4 minutes before flipping.

-- Marinade: Marinate the salmon cubes in soy sauce, oil (avocado oil, olive oil, sesame oil), rice vinegar, and cornstarch.
+• Marinade: Marinate the salmon cubes in soy sauce, olive oil, rice vinegar, and cornstarch.

-- Spices: For the best flavor, season the fish with paprika, garlic powder, and black pepper.
+• Spices: For the best flavor, season the fish with paprika, garlic powder, and coarse black pepper.

 Additions and Substitutions